Launching a New Jersey Startup

 - Use tools and software available to discover, organize, and learn from industry and market data.
 Some popular tools are Statistica, Think With Google, KNIME, and PickFu.

-- Utilize startup incubators or startup accelerators in New Jersey to network with other entrepreneurs that can help with brainstorming and fine-tuning startup ideas.
+- Utilize online startup communities, startup incubators, or startup accelerators in New Jersey to network with other entrepreneurs that can help with brainstorming and fine-tuning startup ideas.

 3. Create Your Startup Roadmap

-Whether you begin with an informal or formal business plan, the process of writing your business plans down requires you to think through all of the key elements of your New Jersey business.
-It allows you to take an in-depth look at your industry, market, and competitive position.
-It helps you set goals, determine your keys to success, and plan your strategies.
-It requires you to explore your financial projections and manage cash.
+Whether you begin with an informal or formal business plan, the process of writing your business plans down requires you to think through all of the key elements of your New Jersey business such as industry, market, and competitive position.

 Create a Pitch Deck